 Skip to main content

-General education courses can reshape your outlook on learning, teach you soft skills and introduce you to a variety of disciplines.
+General education courses can reshape your outlook on learning, teach you soft skills and introduce you to a variety of disciplines and people.

 A student studying for her general education classes in college.

 While looking over a course list in the past, you may have wondered why certain courses are required when they’re unrelated to the direction of the degree program you were considering.
 These general education requirements serve an important purpose.
-They can reshape your outlook on learning, teach you soft skills and introduce you to a variety of disciplines.
+They can reshape your outlook on learning, teach you soft skills, introduce you to a variety of disciplines and more.

 The general education curriculum focuses on the interdisciplinary lens, including courses in history, natural and social sciences, technology and humanities.
-Dr. Priscilla Hobbs, senior associate dean of general education and first-year experience at Southern New Hampshire University (SNHU), described general education as a well-rounded learning experience to help develop a well-rounded student.
+Dr. Priscilla Hobbs, a senior associate dean of general education, first-year experience and special programs at Southern New Hampshire University (SNHU), described general education as a well-rounded learning experience to help develop a well-rounded student.

-Although specific general education requirements can differ depending on your program, you'll need to demonstrate competency in several fields of study to earn a bachelor's degree.
+Although specific general education requirements can differ depending on your college and your program, you'll need to demonstrate competency in several fields of study to earn a bachelor's degree.

 You'll likely be required to take general education courses in some of these areas: